oesteban/hcph-sops/docs/processing/preprocessing.md

 - [ ] Assess the "Anatomical conformation" section and apply the [QA/QC criteria](qaqc-criteria-preprocessed.md#anatomical-conformation).
 - [ ] Assess the mosaic showing the calculated brain mask and brain tissue segmentation, and apply the [QA/QC criteria](qaqc-criteria-preprocessed.md#brain-mask-and-brain-tissue-segmentation-of-the-t1w).
 - [ ] Visualize the spatial normalization flickering mosaic, and apply the [QA/QC criteria](qaqc-criteria-preprocessed.md#spatial-normalization-of-the-anatomical-t1w-reference).
-    Flickering between the subject and the template space is active while hovering your mouse on the mosaic area.
+    Flickering between the subject and the template space is active while your mouse pointer hovers the mosaic area.
 - [ ] Assess the surface reconstruction mosaic, and apply the [QA/QC criteria](qaqc-criteria-preprocessed.md#surface-reconstruction).
-- [ ] Visualize the first section entitled `Summary` and apply the [QA/QC criteria](qaqc-criteria-preprocessed.md#summary).
+- [ ] Visualize the first section entitled *Summary* and apply the [QA/QC criteria](qaqc-criteria-preprocessed.md#summary).

     !!! warning "Running through the visual report does not have to be executed in a fixed order"